Builderb0y/BigGlobe/scripting docs/environments/ExternalImageScriptEnvironment.md

-This environment allows scripts to read images from the `/data/modid/bigglobe_external/` folder.
+Added in V4.3.2, this environment allows scripts to read images from the `/data/modid/bigglobe_external/` folder.
 Images in this folder must be .png files.

 # Fields